anyatokar/media-ranker/feedback.md

 | 9.
 Going back to the URL of this deleted work's show page produces a 404 or some redirect behavior (and does not try to produce a broken view) | ✔️?
 | 10.
 Verify that the "View all users" page lists no users | ✔️?
 | **Log in** | --
 | 11.
-Logging in with a valid name changes the UI to "Logged in as" and "Logout" buttons | ✔️?
+Logging in with a valid username changes the UI to "Logged in as" and "Logout" buttons | ✔️?
 | 12.
 Your username is listed in "View all users" page | ✔️?
 | 13.
 Verify that number of votes determines the Media Spotlight | ✔️?
 | 14.
 Voting on several different pieces of media affects the "Votes" tables shown in the work's show page and the user's show page | ✔️?